Quantum mechanics provides the physical basis of teleological evolutions: Introduction

+The first demonstration of the advanced knowledge rule starts with the observation that the ordinary quantum description of quantum algorithms only involves the measurement of (two) commuting observables (the problem-setting and the solution of the problem).
+It is thus subject to classical logic.
+As we shall see in the next section, the classical logic description of what the quantum algorithm does, i.e. producing the solution with fewer computation steps than possible in the classical case, is itself the advanced knowledge rule.

+Note that, with this, we would have a classical logic description of quantum algorithms that describes the advanced knowledge rule, whereas their ordinary quantum description does not.
+Consistently with the present picture, this should imply that the latter description is still incomplete, this time in a fundamental way.
+We shall see that (i) it is the same incompleteness of the quantum description lamented by Einstein et al \cite{einstein1935} in the case of quantum nonlocality and (ii) either quantum description is completed by time-symmetrizing it.
+In the case of quantum algorithms, this generates the quantum superposition of the causal loops whose mutually exclusive \textit{or} is implied in the advanced knowledge rule; thus, it generates the physical (quantum) correspondent of the advanced knowledge rule.
+In the case of quantum nolocality, the causal loops generated by the time-symmetrization exactly play the role of the hidden variables envisaged by Einstein et al.

+Inspired by time-symmetric quantum mechanics \cite{aharonov1964,aharonov2007,aharonov2015}, the time-symmetrization procedure we are dealing with will be described in the next section.

-The second demonstration of the advanced knowledge rule simply comes from the fact that the time-symmetrization of the more complete quantum description of the quantum algorithm turns out to be mandatory for another reason independent from the one seen so far.
-As we shall see, it is to satisfy an atemporal symmetry implicit in this description.
-As we have seen, this time-symmetrization yields the physical correspondent of the advanced knowledge rule---we have thus a demonstration of the rule.
+The second demonstration of the advanced knowledge rule simply consists in the fact that this time-symmetrization of the ordinary quantum description of the quantum algorithm, which produces the physical correspondent of the advanced knowledge rule, turns out to be mandatory to satisfy an atemporal symmetry implicit in this quantum description---see the next section.

-Naturally, either demonstration of the advanced knowledge rule is also a demonstration of the teleological character of quantum algorithms, their being evolutions toward a goal (the solution of the problem) with an attractor in the very goal they will produce in the future (the solution of the problem again).
+With this, we can go to the title of the present work.
+We have seen that a demonstration of the advanced knowledge rule is also a demonstration of the teleological character of quantum algorithms, indeed their being evolutions toward a goal (the solution of the problem) with an attractor in the very goal they will produce in the future (the solution of the problem again).
+This should be enough to dismantle the long standing belief that the notion of teleological evolution has no physical basis.
+Of course, it is a physical basis in the quantum world, and the teleological notion was originally applied to the macroscopic evolutions of life customarily placed in the classical world.

-A further step, important for the possibility of extending the teleological character of quantum algorithms to the evolutions of the living, is the following generalization.
+However, we shall show that, under the quantum cosmological assumption \cite{bojowald2011,barrow1988} and for the Fine-tuned Universe version of the Anthropic Principle \cite{barrow1988}, the physical basis of the teleological character of quantum algorithms identically applies to the evolutions of the living.

-For simplicity, let us limit ourselves to the case that, in the quantum algorithm, the solution is an invertible function of the problem-setting and is determined with certainty.
-We can then say that the quantum algorithm unitarily builds up one-to-one correlation between two initially unrelated observables---the problem-setting and the solution of the problem---without ever changing the eigenvalue of the observable selected by the initial measurement---the problem-setting.